-I’ve been using the community version (self-hosted) of GhostJS since 2016 in my personal websites.
-At the beginning it was all good, I loved it.
-I decided to migrate from Wordpress to Ghost because WP was getting always targeted by hackers and the code was becoming messy with all sorts of plugins, bugs, etc.
+I've been using the community version (self-hosted) of GhostJS since 2016 on my websites.
+In the beginning, it was all good, I loved it.
+I decided to migrate from WordPress to Ghost because WP was getting always targeted by hackers and the code was becoming messy with all sorts of plugins, bugs, etc.

-Time passed and then I realised I really needed to update my website with new projects.
-I also wanted to leave my hosting provider and hopefully find a modern and free web hosting service I could use and integrate in a CI/CD pipeline.
-That’s when I started researching about modern static site generators and how I found GatsbyJS.
+Time passed and then I realized I needed to update my website with new projects.
+I also wanted to leave my hosting provider and hopefully find a modern and free web hosting service I could use and integrate into a CI/CD pipeline.
+That's when I started researching modern static site generators and how I found GatsbyJS.

 Preparing the migration

 After installing GatsbyJS and exploring a bit how it works, I started researching how could I transfer all my blog posts and static pages into Gatsby's folder structure, with the posts as markdown files and the images stored in subfolders.
 Luckily enough, there was a kind soul that built a module to do exactly that.